Listeria: Symptoms, Diagnosis, Transmission & Treatment

 • Fatigue

-In more severe and rare cases, listeria can enter the bloodstream and reach the nervous system.
-This can lead to meningitis, which is an inflammation of the membranes that line the brain.
-Infections in pregnant women can also be life-threatening to the baby and may lead to premature birth or transmission of the infection during delivery.
+In more serious and rare cases, Listeria monocytogenes bacteria can spread through the bloodstream and reach the nervous system.
+This can lead to meningitis, which is an inflammation of the membranes surrounding the brain.
+Furthermore, infections in pregnant women can be serious and result in premature birth or infection at the time of delivery.

 This bacteria is resistant to many stress conditions in the processing of food, which is why it can be found in small concentrations in processed food.
 The presence of listeria in food does not always lead to infections as long as the food is properly stored to prevent bacterial growth.